-I recently had the chance to use SYSGeeker NTFS for Mac when I needed to manage some files on an NTFS drive using my MacBook.
-Since macOS doesn’t support writing to NTFS drives natively, I was looking for a reliable solution that could make my life easier without having to reformat the drive.
+I recently had the chance to use SYSGeeker NTFS for Mac when I needed to manage a bunch of files on an NTFS external drive from my MacBook.
+Since macOS doesn’t support writing to NTFS drives natively, I was looking for a reliable solution that could make my life easier without reformatting the drive.

 You can download the official version from here: